ecmwf/anemoi-inference/docs/usage/quickstart.rst

 For more details on the configuration options, please refer to the :ref:`configuration reference <config_introduction>` documentation.

-It is possible to run with a huggingface checkpoint directly by specifying the checkpoint as follows:
+It is possible to run with a checkpoint stored in huggingface directly by specifying the checkpoint as follows:

 .. literalinclude:: yaml/quickstart2.yaml
    :language: yaml

 .. warning::

+   To use huggingface stored models requires `huggingface_hub
-   This requires `huggingface_hub` to be installed in your environment.
+   <https://github.com/huggingface/huggingface_hub>`_ to be installed in
+   your environment.

    .. code:: bash